 - As we discussed in the previous section, calibrated monitors have a default profile and let you see an accurate version of your image on the screen.
 This will lead to outstanding fine art prints!

 - Similarly, printer profiles let you see what exactly you will get when printed.

 Different printers, inks, and paper combinations will produce different print results.
 A specific profile will need to be created for the specific ink, printer and paper combination that will be used to print an image.
 It is the profile that will help you to evaluate the type of paper you will be using to print a particular image.

 When you are printing your image, you need all the colors possible in your image to be reproduced in the print.
 So it is better to use the ProPhoto RGB color space as it has the widest color gamut and in order to achieve its full potential, it requires a 16-bit file.
 The problem is that very few printers can reproduce all these colors and hence Adobe RGB is the most commonly used color space.

-In order for all the colors to be printed in your final image, you will need to use the right color setting when exporting your images, for example from Lightroom, ACR or Photoshop and you will need to use the correct printing profile while printing your images.
+In order for all the colors to be printed in your final image, you will need to use the right color setting when exporting your images, for example, from Lightroom, ACR, or Photoshop, and you will need to use the correct printing profile for your fine art prints.

 Once you have downloaded the ICC profile, you can choose soft proofing in the Develop module of Lightroom where you can choose the type of printer and paper.
-It will simulate what the final print will look like so you can make adjustments here if necessary (making changes will let you work on a proof copy and not the original).
-This helps with color and print accuracy – basically, instructs the printer to adhere to color standards.
+It will simulate what the final print will look like, so you can make adjustments here if necessary (making changes will let you work on a proof copy and not the original).
+This helps with color and print accuracy it instructs the printer to adhere to color standards.

-Note: Choosing the right color profile for the printer depending on the print paper and ink used, helps the printer to print an image that has colors and details very close to what you see on your screen.
+Note: Choosing the right color profile for the printer, depending on the print paper and ink used helps the printer print an image with colors and details very close to what you see on your screen.